raeffu/dotfiles/README.md

 > rake [install]
 ```

-To install emacs files execute
+To install emacs files (links all files or folders in .emacs.d/ )
 ```
 > rake emacs
 ```